lype98/TypeScript-projects/README.md

 Works with numbers, strings and linked lists.
 It was made with the use of interfaces and classes, making it very easy to implement new things to sort.

-This program can be run with: 'npm start'
+This program can be run without installation with: 'node ./build/index.js' or with 'npm start' after using 'npm install' to install the dependencies.

 ---------- MAPS ----------